urql-graphql/urql/packages/storybook-addon-urql/README.md

 # Storybook Addon Urql

-Easily create fixtures with all the states of your GraphQL requests.
+Create fixtures to model all the states of your GraphQL requests with Urql.

 ## Installation